Cuban medical internationalism: Venezuela

 Cuba's largest and most extensive medical aid effort is with Venezuela.
 The program grew out of the emergency assistance provided by Cuban doctors in the wake of the December 1999 mudslides in Vargas state, which killed 20,000 people.
 Under this bilateral effort, also known as the "oil for doctors" program, Cuba provided Venezuela with 31,000 Cuban doctors and dentists and provided training for 40,000 Venezuelan medical personnel.
 In exchange, Venezuela provided Cuba with 100,000 barrels of oil per day.
 Based in February 2010 prices, the oil was worth $7.5 million per day, or nearly $3 billion per year.

 Following the development of cooperation with Venezuela through Mission Barrio Adentro, Mission Milagro/Operación Milagro was set up to provide ophthalmology services to Cuban, Venezuelan and Latin American patients, both in Cuba and in other countries.
 As of August 2007, Cuba had performed over 750,000 eye surgeries, at no cost, including 113,000 surgeries for its own citizens.
-Cuba continued to grow the program and by 2017 had established 69 Operación Milagro clinics in 15 different countries.
+Cuba continued to grow the program and by 2017 had established 69 Operación Milagro clinics in 15 countries.
 By 2019, over 4 million people in 34 countries had received free surgery through the program.

 In 2017, The Miami Herald reported that groups of Cuban health care workers who had defected from the program stated that due to the daily quotas of patients, they would often feel pressured to fake paperwork and throw away medicine, since regular audits of their supplies meant they needed them to match their patient count.
 If Cuban medical personnel did not meet their quotas, they were threatened with having their pay cut or being sent back to Cuba.